OIL AND GAS PROPERTIES

 NOTE 5 – OIL AND GAS PROPERTIES

-The following table summarizes the Company’s oil and gas activities by classification and geographical cost center for the nine months ended September 30, 2022.
-The allocation between the classifications is based on the relationships summarized in the Company’s annual analysis of reserves as of December 31, 2021.
-The Adjustments column reflects depletion and all other increases or decreases that occurred during the nine months ended September 30, 2022:
+The following table summarizes the Company’s oil and gas activities by classification and geographical cost center for the year ended December 31, 2022.
+The allocation between the classifications is based on the relationships summarized in the Company’s annual analysis of reserves as of December 31, 2022.
+The Adjustments column reflects depletion and all other increases or decreases that occurred during the year ended December 31, 2022:

 Camber uses the full cost method of accounting for oil and natural gas producing activities.
 Costs to acquire mineral interests in oil and natural gas properties, to drill and equip exploratory wells used to find proved reserves, and to drill and equip development wells including directly related overhead costs and related asset retirement costs are capitalized.